psychowico/Alcarin/docs/source/dev/programming.rst

 Alcarin has been written in PHP language, as persistent mechanism MongoDB_ has been used.

-If you want developing new code you should know few technologies:
+If you want developing new code you should have minimum knowledge about the following technologies:
  - ZF2_, php framework used to create this game, if you want to learn about it `there is good place to start`_
  - MongoDB_, NoSQL database system.
 We use `mongodb-php-odm php library`_ from *colinmollenhour*, it is easy and intuitive - if you know MongoDB
  - CoffeeScript_, this is a little language that compiles into JavaScript.
 Make work with JS much easier and enjoyable
  - LESS_, the dynamic stylesheet language, compiling to CSS.
  - TWIG_, the flexible, fast, and secure template engine for PHP
  - AngularJS_, HTML enhanced for web apps
+ - `Node.js`_, a server-side software system designed for writing scalable Internet applications, notably web servers
+ - `socket.io`_, aims to make realtime apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms

  .. _ZF2: http://framework.zend.com/
  .. _`there is good place to start`: http://framework.zend.com/manual/2.0/en/user-guide/overview.html